noelwelsh/noelwelsh.com/_drafts/angularjs-vs-react.md

 ## Simplicity

 My number one reason for preferring React to AngularJS is its simplicity.
+This is very apparent when learning the frameworks.
+AngularJS introduces an explosion of new concepts.
+There is, at least, *controllers*, *directives*, *factories*, *scopes*, *services*, *transclusion*, the directives library, the module system, and more than I've no doubt forgotten about or haven't encountered yet.
+Add to that the famously bad documentation, and you have a learning curve like a cliff.

-In React there are three concepts: *components* with *properties* and *state*.
-Components are just code.
-Writing React is just writing code.
-And because there is so little to React, when I wanted to learn it I could read all the documentation in just one day.
+In React there are just four important concepts: *components* with *properties* and *state*. and the internal DOM representation.
+Components are just code, as is DOM construction.
+There is so little to React that when I started to learn it I could read all the documentation in just one day.
+The documentation also made sense, a major advantage over AngularJS.

-In contrast AngularJS has an explosion of new concepts.
-There are, at least, *controllers*, *directives*, *factories*, *scopes*, *services*, the directives library, the module system, the dependency injection system, and quite possibly more I don't even know about yet.
-Add to that the famously bad documentation.
+## Composition

 ## Conclusions